nanxiaobei/react-split-components/INTRODUCTION.md

 const Demo = createDemo();
 ```

-Now the `onClick` function doesn't need to be wrapped with `useCallback` because it will never be re-created.
+Now the `onClick` function will never be re-created, so no need to wrap it with `useCallback`.
 With closure, **we successfully lifted the dependency on `useCallback`**.

-But closure has a problem: all component instances share one piece closure data. of course this is incorrect.
+But closure has one problem: all component instances share one piece of data.
+Of course this is incorrect.

-**5. Solve the data sharing problem of closure, generate each component instance's own closure data dynamically:**
+**5. Solve the data sharing problem of closure, generate its own data for each component instance dynamically:**

 ```jsx
 const create = (fn) => (props) => {